GeoscienceAustralia/dea-knowledge-hub/docs/_components/shift-in-summary-product-grid-tech-alert.md

 All new versions of our 'summary derivative products' will be affected by this change (but existing versions of the products will not be changed).

-This change has already been applied to the latest versions of the following products: [v4.0.0 of DEA Geometric Median and Median Absolute Deviation (GeoMAD)](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/),[DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/), [DEA Fractional Cover Percentiles](/data/product/dea-fractional-cover-percentiles-landsat/), [DEA Tasseled Cap Percentiles](/data/product/dea-tasseled-cap-percentiles-landsat/) and [DEA Mangroves](/data/product/dea-mangrove-canopy-cover-landsat/).
+This change has already been applied to the latest versions of the following products: [DEA Geometric Median and Median Absolute Deviation (Landsat)](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/), [DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/), [DEA Fractional Cover Percentiles (Landsat)](/data/product/dea-fractional-cover-percentiles-landsat/), [DEA Tasseled Cap Percentiles (Landsat)](/data/product/dea-tasseled-cap-percentiles-landsat/) and [DEA Mangroves (Landsat)](/data/product/dea-mangroves/).

-This change will be applied to the new versions of the following product, when released: [DEA Land Cover](/data/product/dea-land-cover-landsat/)
+This change will be applied to the new versions of the following product, when released: [DEA Land Cover (Landsat)](/data/product/dea-land-cover-landsat/)